GitExplorer001/store_locator/README.md

 ## ✨ Features

 - Responsive design
 - Integrated Google Maps with custom or embedded options
+- Takes User GEO location as input and shows nearest stores
+- If GEO location is rejected uses IP instead to get approximate location
 - Search by **area**, **city**, or **PIN code**
 - Tap-to-call support
 - Lightweight: No external libraries except Google Maps API